Quantcast

 Scott,

 The name Positive Baseball is really key.
-George and I were talking when we got home how we thought Phillip would never play again after coming off of a season last year where his confidence was totally crushed by his coaches.
+Phillip and I were talking when we got home how we thought Kyle would never play again after coming off of a season last year where his confidence was totally crushed by his coaches.
 It’s been so nice to hear him laugh and be excited after a game win or lose.
 He has his confidence back and we truly appreciate the philosophy you have with your organization.
-Sean never had coaches that crushed his spirit but Phillip did for 2 seasons and it was heartbreaking.
+Cody never had coaches that crushed his spirit but Kyle did for 2 seasons and it was heartbreaking.
 We just want to say thanks for helping prove to Phillip that he can play ball.

 Scott,